-We are proud to be part of our local communities and we are committed to supporting the people who have supported us for 170 years.
+We are proud to be part of our local communities and we are committed to supporting the people who have supported us for over 170 years.
 We want to make a positive difference to people’s lives now and in the future, and we do this in a number of ways.

 We actively support charitable causes and projects – and the majority of our financial support goes straight to projects benefitting people in our area.